-Probate is the legal court proceeding through which the affairs of a decedent are settled and the property of the decedent is transferred to those who are entitled to it.
-If all of the decedent’s property has passed to others by operation of law – – for example, by joint ownership or beneficiary designations – – there is usually no need for probate.
+Probate is the legal court proceeding through which the affairs of a decedent are settled, and the property of the decedent is transferred to those who are entitled to it.
+If all of the decedent’s property has passed to others by the operation of law – – for example, by joint ownership or beneficiary designations – – there is usually no need for probate.

-A will is not a self executing legal document.
+A will is not a self-executing legal document.
 To be given legal effect, a will must be admitted to probate by the court.
-To be admitted to probate, the original of the will must be shown to have been signed in accordance with the requirements of law and to be the last will of the decedent.
-Without such proof, a bank would have no way of knowing whether the will presented to it was in fact the proper and last will of the decedent.
+To be admitted to probate, the original of the will must be shown to have been signed under the requirements of Florida law and be the decedent’s last will.
+With such proof, a bank would know whether the will presented was, in fact, the proper and last will of the decedent.

-The only money the government receives in a probate proceeding is the filing fee which currently is $400.
-Otherwise, probate does not cause any additional taxes or fees to be imposed that would not otherwise be imposed on the estate.
+The only money the government receives in a probate proceeding is the filing fee of $400.
+Probate does not cause additional taxes or fees that would not otherwise be imposed on the estate.

 The debts of a decedent are not forgiven upon death.
 Any actual or potential creditor of the decedent is an interested person in the probate proceeding and entitled to receive a Notice to Creditors.
-This notice informs the creditor that he has a limited and fixed period of time within which to file a claim in the estate.
+This notice informs the creditor that he has a limited and fixed time to file a claim in the estate.
 The notice is also published in a newspaper to give notice to creditors who are not known.

-The administration of the probate estate of a particular decedent is only as complex, and hence time consuming and expensive, as are affairs of the decedent at the time of death.
+The administration of a decedent’s estate is only as complex, time-consuming, and as expensive as the affairs of the decedent at the time of death.
 For most estates, probate takes from as short as two weeks to eight months.
 The expense varies greatly but is modest for most estates.
-If a probate administration is extended or becomes expensive, it is because there are disputes or complications that have risen not as a result of the probate proceeding itself but other factors.
+If a probate administration is extended or expensive, it is because some disputes or complications have risen, not due to the probate proceeding itself but other factors.